The spectral site revisited: Geometries and (locally) modelled topoi

-\begin{remark} Etale maps will play the role of saturated compacts of the spectral topology, while finitely presented etale maps will play the role of basic compact opens from which we are going to construct the spectral topology.
-While this is not apparent in $\mathbb{T}[\mathcal{S}]$ which is ``on the algebraic side", this is more intuitive on the opposite category $\mathbb{T}[\mathcal{S}]^{ \op}$, whose objects should now be thought as spaces, where the etale morphisms could be seen as generalized inclusions, and the generalized covers induced from $J$ as cover over objects.\\
+\begin{remark} Beware that local units are not required to be finitely presented in general.
+Etale maps will play the role of saturated compacts of the spectral topology, while finitely presented etale maps will play the role of basic compact opens from which we are going to construct the spectral topology.
+While this is not apparent in $\mathbb{T}[\mathcal{S}]$ which is ``on the algebraic side", this is more intuitive in the opposite category $\mathbb{T}[\mathcal{S}]^{ \op}$, whose objects should now be thought of as spaces, where the etale morphisms could be seen as generalized inclusions, and the generalized covers induced from $J$ as covers over objects. \end{remark}

-Local objects are like \emph{focal spaces}, that is, spaces with a least point in the specialization order.
-For instance, in a topological space $X$ and a point $x \in X$, the focal component of $X$ in $x$ is the intersection of all neighborhoods of $x$, and this is the upset $ \uparrow x$ in the specialization order.
-Local forms behave like inclusions of the form $ \uparrow_\sqsubseteq x \hookrightarrow X$ as such upsets are unreachable by open covering: indeed, in a cover of $\uparrow_\sqsubseteq x$, one open must contain $x$ itself.
+\begin{remark} Local objects are like \emph{focal spaces} , that is, spaces with a least point in the specialization order.
+For instance, in a topological space $X$ and a point $x \in X$, the focal component of $X$ in $x$ is the intersection of all neighborhoods of $x$, and this is the upset $ \uparrow x$ in the specialization order. local units behave like inclusions of the form $ \uparrow_\sqsubseteq x \hookrightarrow X$ as such upsets are unreachable by open covering: indeed, in a cover of $\uparrow_\sqsubseteq x$, one open must contain $x$ itself.
 But as open are up-sets for the specialization order, this open is the whole $\uparrow_\sqsubseteq x$.
-Hence maximal points, as they do not admit non trivial local forms, are alike those $ x $ such that $ \uparrow_\sqsubseteq x = \{ x \}$.\\
+Hence maximal points, as they do not admit non trivial local units, are alike those $ x $ such that $ \uparrow_\sqsubseteq x = \{ x \}$.\\